grassmunk/Chicago95/INSTALL.md

 ## Configuring The XFCE4 Panelbar

 The following steps will guide you through configuring the XFCE4 panelbar to resemble the taskbar seen in MS Windows 95.
-Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux distributions.
+Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux/Unix-like operating systems.

 *The following steps are written from the perspective of XUbuntu 18.04 and 19.04.*